codenvy/docs/src/main/_docs/white-labels/labels-introduction-white-labels.md

 permalink: /:categories/introduction-white-labels/
 ---
 {% include base.html %}
-A white label of Codenvy allows embedding of Codenvy into another brand or within another product.
-You may add plugins with custom functionality, remove some of the default plugins which aren't needed by your customer base, modify the user interface and wire it up to your own product systems.
+A Codenvy white label is the ability to embed Codenvy within another product, or to customize Codenvy with your own extensions or brand identity.
+You may add extensions for the IDE or workspaces, remove default extensions (such as the Node.JS debugger), modify the user interface and create custom integrations to other tools.

+# OEM License
-**White labelling requires an OEM license.** Our standard license does not provide redistribution rights.
-Please [contact sales@codenvy.com](https://codenvy.com/contact/sales/) for more information and to request a white label license.
+**White labelling requires an OEM license.** The free Fair Source 3 license that ships with Codenvy and our enterprise license do not provide redistribution rights.
+Please [contact sales@codenvy.com](https://codenvy.com/contact/sales/) to obtain an OEM license.

 # Extending Codenvy
 White label licensees often wish to add new features to Codenvy.
-This can be done by creating Eclipse Che extensions and plugins which are 100% compatible with Codenvy.
-The Eclipse Che docs include an extensive section on [building extensions and plugins](https://eclipse-che.readme.io/docs/introduction-1).
+This can be done by creating Eclipse Che extensions and plugins which will work with Codenvy or Eclipse Che.
+Eclipse Che docs include an extensive section on [building extensions and plugins](www.eclipse.org/che/docs).

-# Setting Limits
-Limits are set in Codenvy's configuration file: `/etc/puppet/manifests/nodes/codenvy/codenvy.pp`.
-You can edit this file and save it.
-After it is saved, you must run puppet agent -t to have the changes take affect.
-Alternatively, Puppet will eventually pick up the changes as it is set to run every 30 minutes.

-You can change the number of workspaces users are allowed to have by altering the following property in the `codenvy.pp` file:
-`$limits_user_workspaces_count = “3”`
+## Creating Custom Assemblies
+If you create custom Eclipse Che extensions that you want to deploy within Codenvy, you will need to create a [custom assembly](#{%assign docs_todo="need location or add"%}).
+A custom assembly is a new Codenvy binary that is runnable by our Docker infrastructure.
+It's simple and easy to build one.

 # Modifying the User Interface
 It's possible to customize nearly any portion of the user interface, however there are several customizations that are commonly requested.

 ## Changing the Codenvy Logo
-All branding is located in the `dashboard/src/assets/branding` folder:
+All branding is located in `dashboard/src/assets/branding`:
 - `codenvy-logo.svg` is used in loading screens.
 - `codenvy-logo-text.svg` is displayed in the left navbar's menu at the top.